strimzi/strimzi-ui/client/Contexts/README.md

 ```
 Contexts/
   index.ts
+  types.ts
   FeatureFlagContext/
     README.md
     Context.ts
+    Context.assets.ts
+    Context.spec.ts
+    Context.types.ts
 ```

 Where:

 - index.ts acts as a barrel file, exporting all public elements of this context/the contexts contained in the Context directory
+- types.ts acts as a barrel file, exporting all the public types of each context
 - README.md is the readme for this Context, detailing design choices and usage
 - Context.ts is the implementation of this context
+- Context.spec.ts are the tests for this context
+- Context.assets.ts are the test assets for this context
+- Context.types.ts are the types for this context

 ## Available contexts